RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Introduction

 Within this framing, RESIST makes several key contributions to address the challenges posed by (dynamic) MITM attacks in decentralized learning systems.
-Specifically, RESIST overcomes the slower (sublinear) convergence rate of the BRIDGE algorithm \cite{Fang2022BRIDGE} by achieving geometric convergence rates to the global minimum for strongly convex functions.
+Specifically, RESIST overcomes the slower (sublinear) convergence rate of the BRIDGE algorithm \citep{Fang2022BRIDGE} by achieving geometric convergence rates to the global minimum for strongly convex functions.
 Algorithmically, RESIST can be viewed as a generalization of BRIDGE, utilizing multiple rounds of consensus steps per gradient iteration.
 Notably, for a fixed number of algorithmic iterations, RESIST requires fewer gradient computations than BRIDGE, trading off computation for communication and enabling greater computational efficiency in large-scale ML problems.
 A key similarity between BRIDGE and RESIST is the use of robust-statistics-based screening rules to filter out potentially malicious information.
-However, while BRIDGE’s analysis relies on results concerning the product of stochastic mixing matrices from \cite{Vaidya2012matrix} over ``filtered'' graphs corresponding to the screening of Byzantine attacks, the dynamic and adaptive nature of the MITM attack model in this work, combined with multiple consensus steps, necessitates the derivation of new variants of the results in \cite{Vaidya2012matrix}.
-These results, which are crucial for establishing consensus guarantees for RESIST, are provided in Appendix~\ref{section*vaidya_10}.
+However, while BRIDGE’s analysis relies on results concerning the product of stochastic mixing matrices from \citet{Vaidya2012matrix} over ``filtered'' graphs corresponding to the screening of Byzantine attacks, the dynamic and adaptive nature of the MITM attack model in this work, combined with multiple consensus steps, necessitates the derivation of new variants of the results in \citet{Vaidya2012matrix}.
+These results, which are crucial for establishing consensus guarantees for RESIST, are provided in Appendix~\ref{section*vaidya_10}. \looseness=-1 In terms of our results purely from the perspective of convergence rates in decentralized optimization under malicious attacks (dynamic MITM attack model), this work makes three significant contributions.
+First, in the strongly convex setting, we establish the geometric convergence rate of the iterate and consensus error to a ball around the origin (Theorem~\ref{inexactlmigeo}).
+The radius of this ball is quantified by factors such as the inexact averaging operation, the algorithm's stepsize, heterogeneity across local objective functions, and the coordinate-wise trimmed mean screening method---a filtering approach widely employed in robust distributed~\citep{yin2018byzantine} and decentralized frameworks~\citep{Su2016fault,sundaram2018distributed,yang2019byrdie,Fang2022BRIDGE}.
+Notably, and in contrast to \citet{kuwaranancharoen2023geometric}, this theorem demonstrates that RESIST achieves \emph{exact} convergence at a geometric rate when the local functions at each node are identical, corresponding to the decentralized risk minimization framework under identical data distributions. \looseness=-1